-I was also impressed by the variety of Frontier’s TV services (Vantage, FiOS, Dish).
+I was also impressed by the variety of Frontier’s TV services (Vantage, FiberOptic, Dish).
 Basically, they’ve got something for everyone.
-If you’re more interested in TV + Internet plans, their FiOS deals have got you covered.
+If you’re more interested in TV + internet plans, their FiberOptic deals have got you covered.
 On the other hand, if you are a heavy TV watcher, Frontier’s Dish plans are the right choice.

 When it comes to sports, it’s hard to compete with DirecTV.
 Not only do they offer a top-notch channel lineup and amazing sports packages, but they also give you exclusive access to the NFL SUNDAY TICKET.

 Also, you won’t find many providers out there who offer 4K content and support.
 It’s quite a rare thing to see, and we’re happy that DirecTV has this feature.
 It’s the best way to enjoy the sports channels DirecTV offers, after all.

 In the case of Frontier DSL services, the installation is usually pretty smooth.
 In case you chose fiber services, you should know that an Optical Network Terminal will need to be installed.
 Frontier technicians will usually place that in the garage, closet, or basement.
 You can also ask the technician to connect any of your previously-used devices to the new network.

 If you opt for Dish plans, it might be possible you’ll need a satellite Dish installed.

 Price-wise, Frontier installation fees are costly.
 The FiberOptic installation is priced at $79,99, which is why many customers prefer doing a self-install.
 It’s a shame not all of their bundles come with free installation.

 With DirecTV, the installation always comes free with their two-year agreements (which feature decent pricing).
 The only thing that might bother you is the fact that you’ll need to have a satellite Dish installed.